ReactorKit/ReactorKit/README.md

 ReactorKit is a framework for reactive and unidirectional Swift application architecture.
 This repository introduces the basic concept of ReactorKit and describes how to build an application using ReactorKit.

 You may want to see [Examples](#examples) section first if you'd like to see the actual code.
+Visit [API Reference](http://cocoadocs.org/docsets/ReactorKit) for code-level documentation.

 ## Table of Contents